jorgemk85/OneData/README.md

-    "DeleteSuffix": "<the suffix to use in the DELETE SPs>", "StoredProcedurePrefix": "<the prefix for all the SPs>", "TablePrefix": "<the prefix for all the tables>", "AutoCreateTables": "<true or false>",
+    "DeleteSuffix": "<the suffix to use in the DELETE SPs>", "StoredProcedurePrefix": "<the prefix for all the SPs>", "TablePrefix": "<the prefix for all the tables>", "EnableLogInDatabase": "<true or false>",
-    "AutoCreateStoredProcedures": "<true or false>",
-    "AutoAlterStoredProcedures": "<true or false>",
-    "AutoAlterTables": "<true or false>",
-    "EnableLogInDatabase": "<true or false>",
     "EnableLogInFile": "<true or false>",
     "DefaultSchema": "<name of your default schema>",
+	"IsReactiveModeEnabled": "<true or false>",
-    "ConstantTableConsolidation": "<true or false>"
+    "IsPreventiveModeEnabled": "<true or false>"
   }
 ```